vercel-labs/markdown-sanitizers/markdown-to-markdown-sanitizer/README.md

 it is only recommended to use this package when the markdown is meant to be rendered to an output format such as HTML, rather than being directly consumed by humans.

-## Why is markdown-to-markdown sanitization hard
+## Why is markdown-to-markdown sanitization hard?

 Markdown parsing substantially differs between implementations.
 Hence the parsed representation that may appear valid with one parser, may not be valid with another.

-The way this package tests doing a good job is:
+The way this package tests whether it is doing a good job is:

 - Tests in `tests/bypass-attempts/*.md`
 - Sanitize with this package